JanGuiao/janguiao.github.io/README.md

 - **PCIe x1 SATA Expansion Card (2 ports)** -- (Extends the number of SATA ports on the ITX motherboard (from 4 to 6 total) to fully utilize all 6 drive bays in the **ICY Dock** enclosure)

-- PSU: (PSU that powers the ITX mobo and the ICY DOCK enclosure.
+- **PSU** : (PSU that powers the ITX mobo and the ICY DOCK enclosure.
 Should have enough SATA power connectors to supply 6 drives for stable power delivery)

 <p align="center">